AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 2. Download the latest fnbuddy.jar from [here](https://github.com/AY2324S2-CS2103T-T17-4/tp/releases/tag/v1.2).
 3. Copy the file to the folder you want to use as the home folder for your FnBuddy.
 4. Open a command terminal, cd (change directory) into the folder you put the jar file in, and use the `java -jar fnbuddy.jar` command to run the application.
 5. A GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.
+The list of contacts displayed at startup is the main list of unarchived contacts.
+More details in the [Features](#Features) section below.
    ![UI](./images/Ui.png)
 6. Type the command in the command box and press Enter to execute it. e.g., typing `help` and pressing Enter will open the help window.